ethanlee515/Hamiltonian-simulation-formalization/README.md

 ## What is Hamiltonian simulation?

 TODO Maybe say something about Schrödinger's equation and its solution?
-#Motivation
-One of the first proposed  potential applications of quantum computers was to use them to efficiently simulate quantum sytems.
-Classically, tasks such as simulating molecular behavior or finding the ground state energy of large quantum sytems are often computationally difficult.
-As a result, algorithms for simulating Hamiltonian dynamics have been a widely studied area of research. "add smt about verifying algs."

-#Background
+##Background
-Hamiltonian simulation methods are a widely studeid area and have been used to efficiently simulate physical quantum systems and used to construct quantum algorithms that rely on Hamiltonian dynamics.
+Hamiltonian simulation methods are a widely studeid area and have been used to efficiently simulate physical quantum systems and to construct quantum algorithms that rely on Hamiltonian dynamics.
 A Hamiltonian H(t) of a system is an operator that corresponds to the total energy of the quantum system it is being used to describe.
 In quantum mechanics, a Hamiltonian can be used describe the time evolution of the wave function through the Schrodinger equation.
-Namely, given wave function, |&phi>
+Namely, given wave function, |&phi >
 ## Relevant works

 TODO describe [this library](https://rand.cs.uchicago.edu/vqc/) and maybe [SQIR/VOQC](https://github.com/inQWIRE/SQIR).